UNDERSTANDING PHYSICAL CHANGES

 Serve food in a comfortable and relaxing atmosphere.

 As illness and weakness progress, eating usually decreases.
-The body begins to shut down the functions of wanting and digestion to conserve energy.
+The body begins to shut down and digestion is reduced to conserve energy.
 This is not an uncomfortable process.
-Forcing your loved one to eat may cause additional physical distress, such as choking, nausea and vomiting.
+Forcing your loved one to eat may cause additional physical distress, such as choking, nausea and vomiting, increased bowel movements, and more.
 Any questions or concerns can be discussed with the Hospice team.